-Take your frame and paint it and color you’d like.
+Take your frame and paint it any color you’d like.
+Remember that this color will show through, and be seen on your Lacy Glitter Picture Frame.
 I used an unfinished wood frame, and it was nice and smooth, so I didn’t have any prep work to do.
 If you’re using an old frame, you’ll want to clean and sand it to prepare it.

 I went with a creamy off-white paint color, for the high contrast.
 While I used spray paint, acrylic paint works perfectly, as well.
 Acrylic paint may even be a little bit easier.
 Let dry.